Rodrigo-Weber-dos-Santos/multivector-low-energy-stimulation/code/BidovsMono/README.md

   actually executed to generate the corrected field sweep, the four activation-time maps at 0.5 V/cm, and the activation-time-versus-field figure.
-- `tnnp2006.py` implements the ten Tusscher--Panfilov 2006 ventricular ionic
-  model used by the execution driver.
 - `plot_acttime.py` reads the archived activation maps and generated the final 2 x 2 activation-map figure.
 - `multivector_bidomain_2d_corrected.py` is the corresponding DOLFINx version.